Mx. Luna Corbden (@[email protected])

 Can you treat loneliness by creating an imaginary friend?

 You people are my imaginary friends, and it does help with loneliness.
 It's not that you are imaginary, but it's imaginary that we are friends.
 We don't know each others' history or identity let alone care for each other as friends.
 But I can speak as if we are friends, and unlike a Wilson, sometimes get a friendly response.
-Maybe you're a crutch that makes it easier to not go get real friends.
-But this crutch also sometimes makes it easier to get through the long night.
-Thanks.

 2021-01-20T05:15:51.896706Z